pith. sign in

 Referee Report

 Summary.
 The paper introduces the SiMPL method for density-based multi-material topology optimization.
-It integrates classical mirror descent with Bregman divergences adapted to the convex geometry of n-dimensional polytopes (whose vertices represent distinct material states) to generate a descending sequence of iterates that strictly satisfy point-wise constraints.
-Global constraints such as mass bounds are then enforced via an inexpensive finite-dimensional dual correction.
-The approach is combined with an Armijo line search and is validated on structural problems involving isotropic and anisotropic materials as well as magnetic flux optimization in electric motors.
+It combines mirror descent with a Bregman divergence tailored to the convex geometry of n-dimensional polytopes to generate a descending sequence of iterates that strictly satisfy point-wise design constraints (vertices corresponding to pure material states).
+Global constraints such as mass bounds are then enforced by solving a small finite-dimensional dual problem.
+The method is paired with an Armijo-type line search, claimed to be simple to implement, robust, and efficient, and is validated on structural optimization problems with isotropic and anisotropic materials as well as magnetic flux optimization in electric motors.

 Simulated Author's Rebuttal